GSA/digitalgov.gov/content/events/2019/08/2019-08-13-federal-crowdsourcing-webinar-series-episode-5-by-the-people.md

 **And don’t miss these previous episodes:**

+- Episode 4: [Open Opportunities](https://digital.gov/event/2019/07/09/federal-crowdsourcing-webinar-series-episode-4-open-opportunities/) (July 2019), with Lisa Nelson, USAJOBS, OPM
 - Episode 3: [The Opportunity Project](https://digital.gov/event/2019/06/11/federal-crowdsourcing-webinar-series-episode-3-opportunity-project/) (June 2019), with Drew Zachary and Lorena Molina-Irizarry, U.S. Census Bureau
 - Episode 2: [Challenges and Prize Competitions](https://digital.gov/event/2019/05/14/federal-crowdsourcing-webinar-series-episode-2-challengegov/) (May 2019), with Jarah Meador, GSA, and Jessie Buerlein, HHS
 - Episode 1: [Crowdsourcing and Citizen Science](https://digital.gov/event/2019/04/09/federal-crowdsourcing-mobilize-citizen-scientists/) (April 2019), with John McLaughlin, NOAA, and Sophia B. Liu, USGS

-This event was held over [Zoom](https://www.zoom.us/).
+:video_camera: This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
+You can [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting) to install the Zoom web browser client beforehand.

 ---

-_This talk was hosted by Challenge.gov.
+_This talk is hosted by Challenge.gov.
 Managed by GSA, Challenge.gov serves as both the official listing of prize competitions across government, as well as a centralized platform for federal agencies to market their problem-solving events.
 The program also designs resources and training, which have helped more than 100 federal agencies run over 900 prize competitions with public participation since 2010._

 _For questions about this event, contact [team@challenge.gov](mailto:team@challenge.gov)._